ishwar00/bakugo/doc/bakugo_spec.md

 	B2 B1
 )
 ```
+The underlying type of string, A1, A2, B1, and B2 is string.

 ## Core types
 Each non-interface type T has a _core type_, which is the same as the _underlying type_ of T.